Rum Cake

 Partially-sliced run cake on a plate.

-My grandmother loved to bake and was famous for her rum cake.
-It was the star of every family gathering, and it was impossible for anyone to walk through her kitchen without sneaking just one more thin slice.
-Although she kept the recipe a closely guarded secret, upon discovering my interest in cooking, she revealed that it was actually a Duncan Hines cake mix doctored up with instant vanilla pudding, butter, and lots of rum.
+My grandmother loved to bake, and her rum cake was legendary.
+It was the star of every family gathering, and no one could walk through her kitchen without sneaking just one more thin slice.
+Although she kept the recipe a closely guarded secret, upon discovering my interest in cooking, she finally revealed that it was actually a Duncan Hines cake mix doctored up with instant vanilla pudding, butter, and lots of rum.
 Who knew?!
-These days, keeping the recipe a secret would be hard, as it’s all over the internet (just google “Bacardi rum cake”).
-I’ve always wanted to recreate her cake from scratch, so I came up with this recipe, which is hardly any more work than the semi-homemade version.
-My grandmother might beg to differ, but I believe my scratch-made version comes pretty close to her original.
+These days, keeping the recipe a secret would be impossible—it’s all over the internet (just google “Bacardi rum cake”).

 “This is one of the most exquisite cakes I’ve ever made.”